Azure-Samples/azure-sql-db-todo-mvc/README.md

 ## Running on Azure

 This is the amazing part of using Azure Static WebApps.
-Deploying to Azure is as easy as committing to GitHub.
+Deploying to Azure is completely automated via GitHub actions.

+1. Fork this repository
+2. Open the Azure Portal
+3. Create a "Static Web App" resource and follow the instruction here: [Building your first static web app in the Azure portal](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript), but
+  4.